Kamakura Net Income Simulation

 - Exact data count and holiday conventions for cash flow forecasting

-- High quality term structure models overseen by Professor Robert Jarrow for maximum realism in modeling the impact of interest rates and credit risk on liquidity risk
+- High-quality term structure models oversaw by Professor Robert Jarrow for maximum realism in modeling the impact of interest rates and credit risk on liquidity risk

 High Volume Processing Capability

 A recent survey of most of the 15 largest banks in the United States showed that Kamakura users were processing 30-50 times more data than banks using other vendors’ software.
 This is due to the speed of KRM analytics and the efficiency of KRM’s data base design.

 KRM is particularly powerful because it properly accounts for the treatment of options, embedded options and derivatives, which were once considered a minor part of banking.
 Today, however, that view has dramatically changed.
 Bankers recognize that options and derivatives are key; that managing them is a vital strategic issue.